rios-isabelle-farrah/Pursuit-Core-Web-HTML-Introduction-Lab/cypress_intro.md

 ![Cypress App Image](https://github.com/joinpursuit/Pursuit-Core-Web-HTML-Introduction-Lab/blob/master/images/cypress_app.png)

 6. This will open a new Chrome window that Cypress controls.
-You'll notice a few things (labeled in the photo):
+You'll notice a few things (labeled in the image below):
 - (1) A summary of how many tests have passed (green check) or failed (red X) and how many seconds it has taken to run the tests.
 - (2) An embedded web browser that shows the web page you're visiting (or an error if it can't be visited)
 - (3) A button to stop or rerun the tests